-Empowering women through employment among those affected by HIV/AIDS in the Shiselweni region of Swaziland.
+Empowering women through employment among those affected by HIV/AIDS in the Shiselweni region of Kingdom of eSwatini.

 The word “Bambanani” means “supporting one another for a better tomorrow or “holding hands” in the SiSwati language.
 The groups formed by the project will provide a social and emotional support network for the women (and some men) involved, and the crafts created will be made by hand.

 The Bambanani project was started in March, 2010, by volunteers from the NGO “Caring for Shiselweni” with assistance from other local organizations, namely Pasture Valley (Pty) Ltd and Shiselweni Reformed Church Home based care.

 - To provide training and support in business and health related areas to 100 women and caregivers affected by HIV in the Shiselweni region of Kingdom of eSwatini over a period of 5 years.

 - To provide 100 women and caregivers with skills training in traditional and non-traditional handicrafts.

 - To create a network of 5 women and caregiver’s groups to provide emotional support for each other and hope for the widowed.

 - To provide girls and women with training on their sexual and reproductive rights and to make them aware of local resources that can provide additional support.

 - To create a market for traditional and non-traditional handicrafts so that women and caregivers participating in the project will have a source of income with which they can support themselves and their families.

 - To bring the love of Christ to these people and provide hope and a sense of self-worth as confidence is gained as the skills are perfected.